Fluid Mechanics with Analysis Using Computations and Experiments

 REU Participant’s Role: The participant will work with a team of graduate and undergraduate students to perform tests on the using the experimental systems.
 They will be trained in the system operation, but also the diagnostics including the use of advanced high-speed cameras.
 The primary experiments are done to support the development and validation of models for numerically predicting the mixture composition at various ambient conditions.
 There is significant opportunity for data analysis and programming (using Matlab) to develop algorithms for extracting measurements from the spray videos.

-Faculty Advisor: Dr. Denis Aslangil, Assistant Professor, Aerospace Engineering and Mechanics
+Faculty Advisor: Dr. Ziyang Huang, Assistant Professor, Mechanical Engineering

 Rainbow Schlieren Deflectometry